Poseidon-ZKP/merkle-forest/README.md

         uint8[] calldata proofPathIndices)
 ```

-The membership prove interface is exactly the same with semaphore's, while with smaller merkle proof and faster prover time.
+The membership proof interface is exactly the same as Semaphore's, but with smaller Merkle proofs and faster prover time.

-### Leave Group(optional)
+### Leave Group (optional)

 ```shell
     function remove(